mit2009/2744-general/README.md

 I used Google Sheets for creation of most commands.
 You can create columns for each of the various arguments or pieces you'll need, and then stitch them together with `CONCATENATE`.

+### CONCATENATE

 For example, I could `ls -al` a folder of images of random sizes to get their names, use regex find/replace in sublime text to extract just the filenames, and paste that into column A of a google sheet.
 I'd extract just the usernames (again, regex replace in sublime text), and put those in column B. Then, on another column, I would have something like `=CONCATENATE("convert ", A1, " -resize 582x582 display/",B1,".png")`, and drag that down to convert everything to display size.

+### VLOOKUP

+Another useful one is VLOOKUP.
+Suppose that you have a column of people with their assigned color, and another column elsewhere of people, but with random people missing that skipped class that day.
+How do you look up what color they had?
+VLOOKUP.

+`=VLOOKUP(M6,$I$2:$J$84,2, FALSE)`

+Here, `M6` is the username to look up, the table to look in is in columns I and J, from 2-84, with usernames in I, and colors in J. `2` indicates to look in the second column of the 2 for what to return, and `FALSE` said that `I` is not sorted.

 ## Regex basics